Specials & Electives

 Chris Martin

-I'm excited to be beginning his 10th year of teaching at Lincoln Academy.
+I'm excited to be beginning my 11th year of teaching at Lincoln Academy.
 I graduated with a K-12 Physical Education degree from Metropolitan State University in Denver.
 In my free time I enjoy playing basketball. swimming, and being with my family.
-I reside in Erie and have two daughters, Alex, who is 17, and Taylor, who is 15.
+I reside in Arvada and have two daughters, Alex, who is 18, and Taylor, who is 16.
+Alex will be attending the University of Colorado next year to study biology.

 PE Mission Statement